Last updated: July 2026

 Is an online ordination valid in Florida?

 Florida courts have generally upheld marriages performed by ministers ordained online.
-However, it’s smart to carry your ordination certificate or letter of good standing to the ceremony.
-If you’re the one getting ordained to officiate a friend’s wedding, confirm with the issuing county clerk that they accept your specific ordination organization.
+It is still smart to carry your ordination certificate or letter of good standing to the ceremony.
+If you are the one getting ordained to officiate a friend’s wedding, confirm with the issuing county clerk that they accept your specific ordination organization.

 Do both partners need to be present to get a marriage license in Florida?

 Yes.
 Both partners must appear together, in person, at the county clerk’s office.
-You’ll each need a valid photo ID (driver’s license, passport, or state ID) and your Social Security numbers.
-In Collier County, appointments are available through the clerk’s online portal.
+You will each need a valid photo ID (driver’s license, passport, or state ID).
+In Collier County, appointments are available through the clerk’s office.

 Can a notary public marry you in Florida?

 Yes.
-Florida is one of only a few states that authorizes notary publics to perform marriage ceremonies.
+Florida is one of only a few states that authorizes notaries public to perform marriage ceremonies.
 Any notary with an active Florida commission can legally officiate your wedding and sign the marriage certificate.
-They don’t need any additional certification beyond their notary commission.
+They do not need any additional certification beyond their notary commission.

 Ready to Plan Your Ceremony?